 - Adoption Transition Specialist:

 - Manages a caseload of children that are legally free for adoption with no identified placement.
 They work with the child through preparation activities and child assessments to prepare the child for the adoption process.
-The specialist participates with the Permanency worker and Resource Specialist/Non-ID in transition of children into an adoptive home when a match is made between a child and a family.
+The specialist participates with the Permanency and Resource Specialists/Non-ID in transition of children into an adoptive home when a match is made between a child and a family.
 ATU helps with the identification of possible adoptive homes for the children on their caseload by case mining for connections and working with Recruitment and Development on recruiting new adoptive homes.